ovezthaking/Fresh4Life/README.md

 | GET    | `/tracks`         | Displays a list of all uploaded tracks |

 ## Database Schema
-The application uses a single `users` table with the following schema:
+The application uses for example `users` table with the following schema:
 ```sql
 CREATE TABLE users (
     id INT AUTO_INCREMENT PRIMARY KEY,